Skip to main content

 Every ventless dryer that comes into Reviewed’s labs gets put through the same testing protocol, which addresses both its performance and the user-friendliness of its design.

 • Maximum temperature: We record the maximum temperature in each dryer cycle.
-Some like it hot, but if dryer temperatures get too hot, it could damage your clothes.
+Some people prefer hot settings, but excessively high dryer temperatures can damage your clothes.

-The best dryers completely dry your clothes at a temperature that is hot (140°F–150°F), but not too hot (lest your clothes be scorched or damaged), and have short cycle times.
+The best dryers completely dry your clothes at a hot temperature (140°F–150°F), but not too hot (lest your clothes be scorched or damaged), and have short cycle times.

 Beyond these performance tests, we also assess the usability of each dryer, based on our experience, both during testing and during more casual use.

-Our main goal is to discern: How easy is it to actually use this dryer?
-This involves cumulatively assessing the control panel, the door, the vent, and any smart features.
+Our main goal is to discern: How easy is it to use this dryer?
+This involves cumulatively assessing the control panel, the door, the vent, and any innovative features.

 Additionally, we use our experience testing and evaluating dryers to review ventless dryers that we haven't yet had the opportunity to test in the lab.
 In these cases, we pore over market product reviews and specs, researching available units to find the best ventless dryers.